Nowy Sącz: World wars

 The regional Jewish community numbered about 25,000 before World War II, and nearly a third of the town's population was Jewish; ninety per cent of them died or did not return.
 The Nowy Sącz Ghetto for around 20,000 Jewish people was established by the German authorities near the castle.
 Its inhabitants were deported aboard Holocaust trains to Belzec extermination camp over three days in August 1942 and murdered.

-Across the river in the Jewish Cemetery, 300–500 Polish people were executed for their participation in the sheltering of Jews.
+The Jewish cemetery was the site of many executions of Jews and was also a preferred place for executing those accused of helping them, even in the smallest way.
+The first executions were carried out in the spring of 1940, although some sources mention as early as 1939.
+On April 29, 1942, the Germans murdered 300 residents of the ghetto here.
+In total, nearly 2,000 people of various nationalities were executed at this site.
+300–500 Polish people were executed for their participation in the sheltering of Jews.
 Several Poles were also held by the occupiers in the local prison for helping Jews, before being deported to concentration camps.

 The Red Army fought its way into the city on 20 January 1945.
 The city was restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.
 At war's end, about 60% of the city had been destroyed.
 Nowy Sącz was honoured for its heroism with the Cross of Grunwald, third class in 1946.
 In 1947 much of the Lemko population, living in villages southeast of the town, was deported in Action Vistula (mostly to land recently regained from Germany) in reaction to the nationalist Ukrainian activity in the region.